How long does a short-stem hip prosthesis last?

 Bearing surfaces are the surfaces that meet in the hip joint and enable movement.
 Today, several modern combinations are available:

-• Ceramic on Ceramic: Excellent biocompatibility and minimal abrasion.
+• Ceramic on ceramic: Excellent biocompatibility and minimal wear.

 • Ceramic on highly cross-linked polyethylene (XPE): Combines durability with better shock absorption compared to purely ceramic combinations.